-Realisation of deferred tax benefit is based on future results liable to tax, based on empirical experience and prognoses, exceeding the tax benefit in question in the case of reversal of any existing, temporary differences.
+A tax rate of 24 per cent is used as the prevailing tax rate in 2017.
+As of 2018 the corporate tax rate has been reduced to 23 per cent, which has limited effect on the company due to the temporary differences not being significant.
+Realisation of deferred tax benefit is based on future results liable to tax, based on empirical experience and prognoses, exceeding the tax benefit in question in the case of reversal of any existing temporary differences.
 No temporary differences exist in relation to items recognised against comprehensive income or directly against equity.
 All deferred tax relates to items recognised in the result for the accounting year.

-Reconciliation between tax cost and pre-tax profit
+Reconciliation of tax cost and pre-tax profit

+2017 2016

-2016 2015 25 per cent of pre-tax profit (27 per cent in 2015) 52 65 Other permanent differences 25 per cent (27 per cent) 0 0 Total tax cost 52 65
+24 per cent of pre-tax profit (25 per cent in 2016) 51 52

+Other permanent differences 24 per cent (25 per cent in 2016) 0 0

+Correction previous year -3 0

+Total tax cost 48 52